 In 2016 their short film A Silent Night screened at Oscar (Academy) qualifying film festival Urban World.
 In 2018 their show Hashtag Lightie sold out a 3 week run at the Arcola Theatre which was met with rave reviews.
 In 2019/20 they collaborated with the Royal Court Theatre on their Passages collection of short films which were selected at Cardiff International and SOUL Fest Film Festivals.

-The company has also supported theatre productions such as Theatre Royal Stratford East’s Chicken Palace, and Pleasance’s Theatres ‘Year of The Rooster Monk’.
-Black Apron are currently in post production for a number of short film projects and continue to create original and exciting new content for screen and stage.
+Black Apron are currently in development for a number of projects and continue to create original and exciting content for both screen and stage.

 Lynette Linton is a director and playwright.
 Lynette took over as Artistic Director of the Bush Theatre in 2019.
 Her first season was a series of ground-breaking debuts from UK and Irish writers, which led to the UK and NYC transfer of Richard Gadd’s Baby Reindeer